Spartacus: Third Servile War

 According to Plutarch, Spartacus made a bargain with Cilician pirates to transport him and some 2,000 of his men to Sicily, where he intended to incite a slave revolt and gather reinforcements.
 However, he was betrayed by the pirates, who took payment and then abandoned the rebels.
 Minor sources mention that there were some attempts at raft and shipbuilding by the rebels as a means to escape, but that Crassus took unspecified measures to ensure the rebels could not cross to Sicily, and their efforts were abandoned.
 Spartacus's forces then retreated toward Rhegium.
 Crassus's legions followed and upon arrival built fortifications across the isthmus at Rhegium, despite harassing raids from the rebels.
 The rebels were now under siege and cut off from their supplies.

 At this time, the legions of Pompey returned from Hispania and were ordered by the Senate to head south to aid Crassus.
 Crassus feared that Pompey's involvement would deprive him of credit for defeating Spartacus himself.
 Hearing of Pompey's involvement, Spartacus tried to make a truce with Crassus.
 When Crassus refused, Spartacus and his army broke through the Roman fortifications and headed to Brundusium with Crassus's legions in pursuit.

 When the legions managed to catch a portion of the rebels separated from the main army, discipline among Spartacus's forces broke down as small groups independently attacked the oncoming legions.
 Spartacus now turned his forces around and brought his entire strength to bear on the legions in a last stand, in which the rebels were routed completely, with the vast majority of them being killed on the battlefield.

 The final battle that saw the assumed defeat of Spartacus in 71 BC took place on the present territory of Senerchia on the right bank of the river Sele in the area that includes the border with Oliveto Citra up to those of Calabritto, near the village of Quaglietta, in the High Sele Valley, which at that time was part of Lucania.
 In this area, since 1899, there have been finds of armour and swords of the Roman era.

-Plutarch, Appian and Florus all claim that Spartacus died during the battle, but Appian also reports that his body was never found.
-Six thousand survivors of the revolt captured by the legions of Crassus were crucified, lining the Appian Way from Rome to Capua.
+Plutarch, Appian, and Florus all claim that Spartacus died during the battle, but Appian also reports that his body was never found.
+Six thousand survivors of the revolt captured by the legions of Crassus were crucified, lining the Appian Way from Rome to Capua, a distance of more than 100 miles.